 Latin name Acacia dealbata – Family species Mimosaceae

 Mimosa, also known as Acacia decurrens var dealbata and Sydney Black Wattle, is used as a fixative in soaps and fragrance for high class perfumery.
-There is an absolute and a concrete.

 Oil Selection Guide

 Color – Amber